carpentries-lab/metagenomics-workshop/_extras/AMI-setup.md

 >
 > - teaching at or attending a centrally organized Data Carpentry workshop,
-> - a Maintainer for one of the Genomics lessons, or
+> - a Maintainer for one of the Metagenomics lessons, or
-> - contributing to the Genomics lessons,
+> - contributing to the Metagenomics lessons,
 >
 > The Carpentries staff will create AMI instances for you.
 Please contact
 > team@carpentries.org.